shawngraham/hist1900/docs/4.Updates/index.md

-Watch this space for course updates and corrections.
+Watch this space for course updates, corrections, and interesting news/events/articles as I find 'em.